ddsky/spoonacular-api-clients/objc/docs/OAIDefaultApi.md

 NSString* query = chicken soup; // The search query.
 NSString* type = main course; // The type of the recipes.
 See a full list of supported meal types. (optional) NSString* cuisine = italian; // The cuisine(s) of the recipes.
-One or more comma separated.
+One or more, comma separated.
 See a full list of supported cuisines. (optional)
-NSString* diet = vegetarian; // The diet to which the recipes must be compliant.
+NSString* diet = vegetarian; // The diet for which the recipes must be suitable.
 See a full list of supported diets. (optional)
-NSString* includeIngredients = tomato,cheese; // A comma-separated list of ingredients that should/must be contained in the recipe. (optional)
+NSString* includeIngredients = tomato,cheese; // A comma-separated list of ingredients that the recipes should contain. (optional)
-NSString* excludeIngredients = eggs; // A comma-separated list of ingredients or ingredient types that must not be contained in the recipes. (optional)
+NSString* excludeIngredients = eggs; // A comma-separated list of ingredients or ingredient types that the recipes must not contain. (optional)
 NSNumber* minLength = 0; // Minimum video length in seconds. (optional) NSNumber* maxLength = 999; // Maximum video length in seconds. (optional) NSNumber* offset = 0; // The number of results to skip (between 0 and 900). (optional)